Ahsia-17/PodNN/README.md

 Choice of model:
   1) Since the data came with some labeled data, a supervised machine learning algorithm will work beautifully.
   2) Secondly, I had to decide which type of ML task to chooose: regression or classfication problem.
-This is naturally a classification problem as the target variables are binary and not a continious variable.
+This is naturally a classification problem as the target variables are binary and not a continuous variable.

 Here are some of the steps I took and notes.